Is High Point, NC Tap Water Safe to Drink?

 What High Point's Water Means for Your Home

 High Point's water is slightly hard at 46 PPM.
-At this level, hard water is not a significant concern for most households.
-Scale buildup is minimal, and a water softener would provide little measurable benefit.
-If you are considering water treatment in High Point, focus on contaminant filtration rather than softening.
+Most households won't notice any issues at this level.
+Scale buildup is minimal, and a water softener would be overkill.
+If you're thinking about water treatment, contaminant filtration is where to focus your money, not softening.

 Recommendations for High Point Homes